 *The Department of Veterans Affairs does not actually determine your eligibility.
 The DVA interprets and acts upon eligibility information maintained and updated by the Department of Defense.
 Ultimately, it is the Department of Defense that verifies or denies your eligibility to the DVA.
 The DVA simply communicates this information to you.

-Q: Why haven't I been certified yet?
+Q: Why have I not been certified yet?

 A: Certification is the school's way of notifying DVA that you are enrolled and wish to be certified.
 Certifications are submitted each semester during your scheduled appointment.